romeokienzler/TensorFlow/README.md

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them:

 * Eager Execution / tf.function
-* Integration of the Keras API
+* Integration Of The Keras API
-* Facilitated distributed training
+* Facilitated Distributed Training
 * TF Data
 * TF SavedModel
 * TensorFlow Hub